dbf/django-dpotools/README.md

 - improving the code for usability, readability and elegance (i am aware that this project is clumsy, if not a sorry effort towards the fine arts of Python programming and Web design ;-)
-- improving testing by writing tests
+- improving testing by writing additional tests

 If at all possible, keep pull requests small, clear and consistently formatted (black [2] with no options).
 Please do not make pull requests